+The good news is that bot innovation improves customer service.
+There are many scenarios where bots help the consumer do what they want to do in a fraction of the time it would take to do it themselves.
+The bad news is that they enable cybercrime.
 Just like any useful tool, bots can be co-opted by attackers to optimise their criminal activity.
 The threats being faced are constantly evolving – driven by a growing list of motivations, including direct consumer fraud, political ends or personal grudges.
 Here’s some of the ways bots are doing the dirty work:

 Distributed Denial of Service (DDoS)attack – can be used by criminals who then demand a ransom to turn it off, or potentially by competitors looking to interfere with business and capture a greater share of the market.

 Intellectual Property Theft – cybercriminals use bots to duplicate proprietary information and data, which can then be parsed for intellectual property such as videos, email addresses or usernames sometimes hidden in web code.
 They also target logos or graphics, which could help an attacker design a realistic phishing site, thus degrading brand and company reputation and hurting customer relationships.